-As you and your colleagues begin to work on the Fiscal Year (FY) 2024 appropriations bills, we respectfully request that you maintain a strong commitment to funding for the National Institutes of Health (NIH) in the Labor-Health and Human Services-Education bill.
+As you and your colleagues begin to work on the Fiscal Year (FY) 2025 appropriations bills, we respectfully request that you maintain a strong commitment to funding for the National Institutes of Health (NIH) in the Labor, Health and Human Services, and Education FY 2025 Appropriations bill.

 In recent years, NIH has been able to advance biomedical innovation and research because of sustained investments.
-The unprecedented advances in biomedical science in response to the COVID-19 pandemic would not have been possible without the groundwork laid over many years of investment in basic research.
-We commend the Appropriators for continuing to recognize the critical role supporting the NIH plays in spurring discoveries that will save and improve lives, and lay the foundation for new treatments and therapies that may help the United States address our most challenging public health needs.
+The unprecedented advances in biomedical science over the past several decades would not have been possible without the groundwork laid over many years of investment in basic research.
+We commend you all for continuing to recognize the critical role supporting the NIH plays in spurring discoveries that will save and improve lives, and for your continued dedication to laying the foundation for new treatments and therapies that may help the United States address our most challenging public health needs.
 It is essential to continue this federal support for the benefit of the American people and to ensure that our Nation remains at the forefront of medical research.

 The NIH is our country's premier institution for biomedical innovation, supporting research in all fifty states.
-It offers our best hope for treating or curing debilitating diseases, such as heart disease, cancer, Alzheimer's, diabetes and so many other illnesses that American families battle every day.
-It is through NIH-supported, innovative medical research that we will learn more about emerging conditions and conduct early stage research to rapidly identify solutions to public health challenges.
-Demographic changes and the escalating expenses associated with chronic medical conditions cost the federal government and private sector hundreds of billions of dollars each year, and NIH research is critical to help curb those trends.
+This research is essential to developing preventive measures, treatments, and cures for both common and rare diseases, including heart disease, cancer, Alzheimer's, diabetes, mental health illnesses, and substance use disorders, among others.
+Fully funding this agency is critical if America is going to continue leading the world in biomedical research and advancing cutting-edge research.
+It is also through NIH-supported, innovative medical research that we will learn more about emerging conditions and conduct early-stage research to rapidly identify solutions to public health challenges.
+Ballooning expenses associated with chronic medical conditions cost the federal government and private sector more than a trillion dollars annually, and investing in medical research is one of the best tools in our toolbox to curb these escalating trends.

-Our investment in the NIH has supported biomedical research in times of triumph, such as when NIH-led researchers decoded the human genome, and in times of trial, such as the COVID-19 pandemic.
+Our investment in the NIH has supported biomedical research in times of both trial and triumph, such as when NIH-led researchers decoded the human genome, and in times of trial, such as the COVID-19 pandemic.
 The results of this research contribute to improved health outcomes and economic growth.
 NIH grants fund basic, clinical and translational research that turns bench-side findings into bedside interventions for patients.
-NIH supports the work of over 300,000 individuals focused on cutting-edge biomedical research at 2,500 institutions across the country.
+NIH supports the work of nearly 38,000 principal investigators and over 300,000 individuals focused on cutting-edge biomedical research at 2,500 institutions across the country.
 But America has faced challenges in maintaining its position as the world leader in research and development, and many researchers have similarly struggled to secure funding.
 As NIH grants become more competitive, researchers can easily spend half their careers working before receiving a grant.
-Secure NIH funding allows scientists to do what they do best-discover tomorrow's therapies and cures.
+Sustained NIH funding allows scientists to do what they do best-discover tomorrow's therapies and cures.
 It also prevents promising, talented young researchers from leaving the field of biomedical research and ensures that seasoned investigators continue to conduct their research in the United States.
-We hope that a sustained commitment to NIH funding will help reverse these troubling trends.